FullStackGoogler/FlyPhoneDB2/README.md

 ## Overview

-FlyPhone is a tool for analyzing cell-cell communications in *Drosophila*.
+FlyPhone is a tool for analyzing cell-cell communications in *Drosophila Melanogaster* (fruit fly) single-cell RNA-sequencing datasets.

-//TODO: Add

 ## Changes in V2

-//TODO: Finish
+- New functionality to investigate the differences of cell-cell communication events for multi-samples.
+- Core algorithm has been improved, resulting in significantly faster compute time.
+- Ligand-Receptor database has been greatly expanded to include 1,774 pairs with varying degrees of confidence, ranging between "Low", "Moderate", and "High".
+- Added more cell-cell communication visualizations, as well as improving on previous visualization types.
+- Added visualizations to analyze pathway activity by taking into consideration downstream reporter genes.

 ## Installation
 Installation is simple with the use of the [devtools](https://devtools.r-lib.org/) package.